MingyaoLiu/plex_pcloud_oracle_cloud_free/README.md

 1. Reboot your server, and everything should work correctly.

+## Add reboot to system every day
+1. Go to crontab file: `sudo nano /etc/crontab`
+2. add `0 2 * * * sudo shutdown -r` to restart server every day at 2am
+3. (This is added to test if login token will auto refresh on reboot, still needs more testing)

 ## TroubleShooting
 #### pcloud directory empty, or received BAD_LOGIN_TOKEN in status
 1. check your pcloud service with `sudo systemctl status pcloud`